Government Statistical Service (GSS) Conference 2023

 We are pleased to announce that we will be welcoming back the UK’s National Statistician, Professor Sir Ian Diamond, and the Director General for Regulation at the Office for Statistics Regulation (OSR), Ed Humpherson, to this year’s conference.

-We are also lining up some fantastic keynote speakers.
+We also have some fantastic keynote speakers.
 You can look forward to hearing from:

 Delegates